BIBLE PASSAGE:

 prepared to share with others why I believe in You, why I read

-Your Word, why I pray to You, and why I obey your command
+Your Word, why I pray to You, and why I strive to obey your

-You to guide me in organizing my thoughts so that I can easily
+commands.
+I pray that You would guide me in organizing my

-testimony to share with others.
-Help me to become more obedient
+will have a testimony to share with others.
+Help me to become

-to You and Your expectations, instead of allowing my own selfish
+more obedient to You and Your expectations, instead of allowing

 Discussion